 Find related search terms and add them to the “negative keyword” list.
 Go to “search terms” and look for searches that are driving traffic to your site, but aren’t actually related to your content.

 When the relevance of your ads is improved, your audience will find them more interesting.
-This means that there will be less wasted impressions on your ads.
-That translates into higher conversion rates and CTR rates.
-When your CTR increases, your Quality Score will also improve.
+This means that there will be fewer wasted impressions on your ads.
+That translates into higher conversion rates and click-through (CTR) rates.
+When your CTR increases, your Quality Score for your account will also improve.

 Organize your keywords into general categories.
 A helpful rule to follow is that all of the ad groups within a campaign should lead to the same landing page.
 This will create a more relevant customer journey for your audience.